 The Royal Hawaiian opened in 1927.
 This “Pink Palace of the Pacific” is located slap band in the center of the famed Waikiki Beach.
 With 528 rooms and suites, The Royal Hawaiian features modern comfort, indigenous accents, and refined luxury.
 In the Royal Beach Tower, each room provides an intimate lanai for a private vantage point of the sparkling Pacific Ocean.
 In the Historic Building, fresh and elegant guest rooms.
 The resort’s signature restaurant, Azure Restaurant, is perched along the Waikiki beachfront and serves some of the best seafood in Waikiki and in Honolulu.

 This is my second favourite hotel in Waikiki and is the ninth best hotel in Hawaii.
 It is part of the Sheraton Luxury Collection, and you can get upgrades and free breakfast at all Luxury Collection Starwood Hotels if you book with our luxury travel concierge.

 When comparing the Halekulani vs. Royal Hawaiian, both these hotels offer the most luxury hotel option in Waikiki.
 If you travel further out of Waikiki but remain on Oahu, the Four Seasons Oahu is worth a stay as well, but within Waikiki, these are definitely both your best options.
 We have reviewed, which is best, Halekulani vs. Royal Hawaiian in Waikiki, in more detail.

 Suffice to say that stay at the Halekulani for a luxury oasis, beautiful grounds, and the pool.
 But there is no beach in front of Halekulani.
-There IS a nice beach, part of which is roped off for the guests, at the Royal Hawaiian.
+There is a nice beach, part of which is roped off for the guests at the Royal Hawaiian.
 If you want a beach, we recommend the Royal Hawaiian.
-If you are happy sitting in beautiful grounds, the Halekulani is for you.
+If you are happy sitting on beautiful grounds, the Halekulani is for you.
 Both hotels are beautiful.